 The three-round review process took maybe 30 minutes.
 What did it catch?

-Animation inventory - The official upgrade tool missed three animations: animate-collapsible-down, animate-collapsible-up, and animate-caret-blink.
+The animation inventory was the biggest catch.
+The official upgrade tool missed three animations: animate-collapsible-down, animate-collapsible-up, and animate-caret-blink.
 Without the inventory, we'd have found these broken one at a time in production.
 The collapsible animation powers the mobile nav menu.
 The caret blink is used in the CLI playground.

 Each of these would have cost debugging time.
 Catching them in planning cost nothing but a few prompts.